Top 10 Initial Steps To Take For Digital Transformation

 Step 7: Build Your Transformation Team

-Assemble a team with the right mix of internal staff and external expertise.
+Assemble the right mix of internal staff and external expertise.
 Typical roles include:

-- Program Manager: Coordinates across workstreams, manages timelines, and reports to the steering committee
+- Program Manager — coordinates across workstreams, manages timelines, reports to the steering committee

-- Solutions Architect: Designs the technical architecture and ensures alignment with business requirements
+- Solutions Architect — designs the technical architecture and confirms alignment with business requirements

 Step 8: Establish Security and Compliance Foundations